 Preliminary results from CCM-Wound Repair show that the cells were successfully cultured and returned to Earth.
 Data analysis is ongoing to determine deviations in cell pathology between flight and ground cells used to characterize the microgravity induced stresses on the flight samples.
-(Evans et al. 2009)
+(Evans et al. 2009)^ back to top

 Ground Based Results Publications

 Lee PH, Vandenburgh HH.
 Spaceflight Reduces Foreign Protein Expression in Tissue-engineered Skeletal Muscle.
 Gravitational and Space Biology.
 2012 April; 26(1): 17-24.

 Kulesh DA, Anderson LH, Wilson B, Otis EJ, Elgin DM, Barker MJ, Mehm WJ, Kearney GP.
 Space shuttle flight (STS-45) of L8 myoblast cells results in the isolation of nonfusing cell line variant.
 Journal of Cellular Biochemistry.
 1994; 55(4): 530-44.

 Vandenburgh HH, Chromiak JA, Shansky J, Del Tatto M, LeMaire J. Space travel directly induces skeletal muscle atrophy.
 FASEB: Federation of American Societies for Experimental Biology Journal.
 1999; 13: 1031-1038.